 The District will establish a set number of new irrigated acres which can be applied for on an annual basis, consistent with Neb.
 Rev. Stat. § 46-715(4).
 The new acres will meet a minimum score set by the Board.
-The District will set the number of new irrigated acres for each year by June 30, and notify the Department within 30 days.
+The District will set the number of new irrigated acres for each year prior to an application period, and will notify the Department within 30 days.
 Applications for new irrigated acres will be accepted; the District will then rank the applications and notify the Department of approved irrigated acres and their locations by October 31.